sarahhcodes/terraform/README.md

 *describe buttons*

 ### Game Art
-The game and all art assets are designed and illustrated by me.
-The font is Jack Armstrong BB, and I chose it because it emulates comic book lettering.
+The game and art assets are designed and illustrated by me.

+The exception is the font, Jack Armstrong BB, which I chose because it emulates comic book lettering.

 I used Procreate to color and ink the title screen and backgrounds.
-The line art of the plants were drawn by hand in my sketchbook and then digitally coloured in Procreate.
+The line art of the plants were drawn and inked by hand in my sketchbook and then digitally coloured in Procreate.

 I opted for a 800x600 canvas size to emulate the lower resolution look of flash games from the 2000s.

-My goal with the art was to create something that felt handmade and a bit retro.
+My goal with the art was to create something that felt handmade and a bit retro, so I opted for a stylized, illustrated look.

 ### Future Goals
 Beyond the scope of CS50, I want to expand the game.
 Here's some ways I'm thinking about doing this: